AndyCross/openai-assistant-helper/README.md

 ## Error Handling

-- The tool will report any errors during file uploads
+- The tool will report any errors during file uploads or vector store operations
 - For folder uploads, it will continue processing remaining files if one fails
-- Invalid assistant IDs or API keys will result in clear error messages
+- Invalid assistant IDs, vector store IDs, or API keys will result in clear error messages
+- Files are automatically added to the correct vector store associated with each assistant

+## Architecture

+The tool uses OpenAI's vector store system to manage file embeddings and search capabilities:
+- Each assistant is associated with a dedicated vector store
+- Files are uploaded to OpenAI and then added to the appropriate vector store
+- The assistant's file search tool is automatically configured to use the correct vector store
+- Vector stores can be managed independently if needed

 ## License